64robots/products-api-accessor/README.md

 ```

 ## Usage
 - Use passport's command `php artisan passport:client` to generate new Client ID and Client Secret from [Products api](https://gitlab.com/64robots/products-api).
-Copy the Client ID and Client Secret and set it in this .env like so;
+Copy the Client ID and Client Secret and set it in your .env like so;

 ```
 PRODUCTS_API_BASE_URI=http://url-to-products-api